Mookeis/CP317-W2018-G3/documents/Subby-Requirements.md

 Subby is made for students with basic knowledge of how to navigate a website.
 The website will be designed to be as straightforward as possible so even the most non-technological individuals can use it.

 ### 2.4.
 Constraints
-In regards to the auction/bidding feature, it may prove difficult to identify the validity of the bids; users can potentially make fake accounts and bid on their own property in order to balloon their profits.
-In order to mitigate this, we plan to make individuals sign up with their school email since they should only have one school email.
+Google API only allows for 25,000 free map loads per day.
+Subby wishes to make this project as cost-efficient as possible so if the site exceeds the 25,000 map loads, the map will not be displayed.
+However, Subby creators do not expect the site to exceed 25,000 map loads per day during its first few years of release.

 ### 2.5.
 Assumptions and Dependencies
-Although anyone can visit and search the rental database, to contact a lessee or post a unit to sublet, users must first register with a valid university or college email.
+Anyone can visit and search the rental database.
+However, to post a unit to sublet, users must first register with a valid university or college email.
 Additionally, individuals are expected to have access to a device with Wi-Fi and use a browser compatible with Google Maps.

 # 3. Specific Requirements